tholonia/iching_cli/book/v2/markdown/hexagram_01.md

 ##### *The Birth of the Internet*

-#### In the late 1960s, amidst the revolutionary fervor of technology's golden age, a visionary project quietly unfurled—the creation of the ARPANET, the precursor to today's Internet.
+#### In the late 1960s, amidst the revolutionary fervor of technology's golden age, a visionary project quietly unfurled, the creation of the ARPANET, the precursor to today's Internet.
 Conceived by scientists and engineers, this network aimed to transcend the limitations of distance and connect diverse computing systems.
 The project's emergence was a burst of creativity, echoing through research labs worldwide.
 As engineers laid the groundwork, glimmers of a connected future began to crystallize.
 1969 marked the successful transmission of data between UCLA and Stanford, the primordial spark in a long chain of connectivity.
 Each step of creation demanded persistent growth and adaptation, echoing the hexagram's elements of formation and conflict.
 With every packet of information sent, the world drew closer to a new reality.
 By overcoming technical conflicts and constraints, the project evolved rapidly, morphing into the robust network infrastructure we know today.
 As the Internet emerged, it was no longer just a string of connections, but a dynamic realm of endless potential.
 This technological transcendence reshaped our world, illustrating the hexagram's promise of creation and the inexhaustible strength within innovative force.

 <div style="font-size: 8pt;font-style:italic">Source: "Where Wizards Stay Up Late: The Origins of the Internet" by Katie Hafner and Matthew Lyon (1996), "The Innovators: How a Group of Hackers, Geniuses, and Geeks Created the Digital Revolution" by Walter Isaacson (2014)</div>